Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Aaron Graft

 That's our thesis that the value -- I mean, as I said earlier, the expense, the fixed expense to present audit, pay and do cash application of invoices is roughly the same, whether invoices are $2,300 a piece or $1,500 a piece.
 The market needs this solution.
 Somebody is going to deliver this to the market.
 It makes no sense to spend billions of dollars on friction around $2,300 highly repeatable invoices and it makes even less sense to do so when those invoices are $1,500, a piece.
-So it would be rational to think that in a market where margins are getting compressed and TriumphPay is delivering you more cost savings than we're charging you, that you're incentive to do what you need to do on -- in your technology stack to integrate with ours, but that would be a heightened focus.
+So it would be rational to think that in a market where margins are getting compressed and TriumphPay is delivering you more cost savings than we're charging you, that you're incentive to do what you need to do on -- in your technology stack to integrate with ours but that would be a heightened focus.

 Timur Braziler